Checking your cooling system for engine coolant leaks is easier than you think.

 Finding External Leaks

-External leaks are the easiest to find.
-Since most times you will just visually see it.
+External leaks are the easiest to find because; most of the time you will just visually see them.

 - Rad hoses